OxfordRSE/website/content/tech_post/async-js.md

 draft: false
 ---

-We use Javascript and its type-safe sibling, TypeScript, on a lot of projects.
+We use JavaScript and its type-safe sibling, TypeScript, on a lot of projects.
 For example, in our work on [Global.health: a Data Science Initiative](https://global.health), we use TypeScript both for the web application and for the API backing it, via the node.js engine.
-TypeScript gets rewritten into JavaScript before it is run, so I'll just use JavaScript from now on without worrying about how we got that JavaScript.
+TypeScript gets rewritten into JavaScript before it is run, so to keep things as simple as possible I'll just use JavaScript from now on.

 ## JavaScript threads: There can be only one